chrisweb/freeMusic.zone/README.md

 TODOs
 -----

-socket io chat
+* socket io chat (one room per playlist)
-list of playlists
+* list of playlists (homepage) sort by (popularity / date)
-playlist detail
+* playlist detail
-twitter stream listener to mongodb oauth connect api with redis cache
+* twitter stream listener to mongodb (tweet a track id and playlist id followed by #music to increase tracks score)
+* jamendo api calls and oauth connect
+* nodejs api server with api requests redis cache
+* backbone js (underscore) and require js frontend
+* widget to display a playlist on any website
+* music visualizer (server side with nodejs or in browser? using html5 audi api)
+* music player and playlist manager (using soundmanger2)

 backend
 -------